How to Get a Picture-Perfect Wedding Smile

 If your bridesmaids are putting together an emergency kit, there’s one item Ana recommends bringing along.
 “Have one of your bridesmaids carry floss and little compact mirror to make sure there’s nothing in your teeth and everything looks good,” she says.
 “That’s what I did.”

 Regular brushing and cleaning between your teeth should help your breath stay fresh, but feel free to also pack some sugarless gum with the ADA Seal of Acceptance if you need a breath boost during the day.
 “Also, avoid food that can leave your breath not as fresh, like onions or garlic,” she says.
-Make a

 Commit to a Daily Dental Routine